-GO FAR is a 10-week comprehensive fitness program designed to teach children of all abilities about healthy eating, goal setting, and how to train to walk/run a 5K.
-GO FAR was created to fight the childhood obesity epidemic while teaching kids that active lifestyles can be sustained throughout their lives.
+GO FAR (Go Out For A Run)® is an eight to 10-week comprehensive fitness program designed to teach children of all abilities about healthy eating, goal setting, and how to train to walk/run a 5K.
+GO FAR was created to fight the childhood obesity epidemic while teaching children healthy habits that can be sustained throughout their lives.

-As a 501(c)3 nonprofit organization, GO FAR offers an easy way for teachers, coaches and/or parents to create running clubs and family 5K events across the country, in communities small and large.
+As a 501(c)3 nonprofit organization, GO FAR provides an easy way for teachers, coaches and/or parents to create running clubs in their schools and communities.
 The flexible, turn-key curricula can be offered in the classroom, during a summer camp, or as an after-school program.
-Teachers, coaches or parents interested in serving as positive role models and sharing their love of running receive webinar training and a wide variety of online resources and tips.
-Start a club in your community today!
+GO FAR provides training and ongoing support to clubs each step of the way.
+Start a club today!

 It is our mission to empower children to make sustainable healthy lifestyle choices.
 GO FAR helps to …